Light2Dark/quality-of-life/README.md

 # Malaysia Air Quality Data Pipeline

 Air quality data is provided on a government site in Malaysia.
-Unfortunately, there are no datasets available regarding air quality and even if they are, they are not the latest.
+This API is updated every hour, unfortunately, the dataset for this hourly data is not recorded.
+A lot of information for environmental & air pollution analysis is lost.

-This project aims to create that data pipeline and provide Data Citizens the data they need in a permanently accessible way.
+This project aims to create that data pipeline and provide Data Citizens the data about air quality.

+Questions this project can answer:
+- What is the trend of air quality in Malaysia over the past years?
+- Which is the best location to live in Malaysia in terms of air quality?
+- Which months and days have poor / good air quality?

 ## Features

 - Air Quality Data scraped from [APIMS](http://apims.doe.gov.my/api_table.html)

+- Air Quality Data is updated from X/04/2022 - present.
+Data from 2005 - 2022 is also available*
 - Query Data through [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/introduction)

+- Daily workflow that can be observed through Prefect Cloud
+- Alerts whenever a workflow has failed

 ## Air Quality Data